 DAD Teams are Enterprise Aware

-Enterprise awareness is one of the principles of the Disciplined Agile (DA) framework.
+Enterprise awareness is one of the principles of the Disciplined Agile (DA) toolkit.
 The observation is that DAD teams work within your organization’s enterprise ecosystem, as do all other teams.
 There are often existing systems currently in production and minimally your solution shouldn’t impact them.
 Better yet your solution will hopefully leverage existing functionality and data available in production.
 You will often have other teams working in parallel to your team, and you may wish to take advantage of a portion of what they’re doing and vice versa.
 Your organization may be working towards business or technical visions which your team should contribute to.
 A governance strategy exists which hopefully enhances what your team is doing.

 Enterprise awareness is an important aspect of self discipline because as a professional you should strive to do what’s right for your organization and not just what’s interesting for you.
 Teams developing in isolation may choose to build something from scratch, or use different development tools, or create different data sources, when perfectly good ones that have been successfully installed, tested, configured, and fine-tuned already exist within the organization.
 Disciplined agile professionals will: